Shape matters: Body dynamics underlies efficient jumping: Abstract

 \section{Abstract}

-Many small animals, particularly insects, use power-amplification to generate rapid motions such as jumping, which would otherwise not be possible with the standard power density of muscle.
-A common framework for understanding this power amplification is Latch-Mediated, Spring Actuated (or LaMSA) jumping, in which a spring is slowly compressed, latched in its compressed state and the latch released to allow jumping.
-Motivated by the jumps of certain insect larvae, we consider a variant of this in which the latching occurs externally via adhesion to a substrate that is quickly released for jumping.
+Many small animals, particularly insects, use power-amplification to generate rapid motions, such as jumping, that would otherwise be impossible given the standard power density of muscle.
+A common framework for understanding this power amplification is Latch-Mediated, Spring Actuated (LaMSA) jumping, in which a spring is slowly compressed, latched in its compressed state and the latch released to allow jumping.
+Motivated by the jumps of certain insect larvae, we consider an external latching mechanism via adhesion to a substrate that is quickly released for jumping.
 We show that the rate at which this adhesion is lost is crucial in determining the efficiency of jumping and, indeed, whether jumping occurs at all.
-As well as showing how release rate should be chosen to facilitate optimal jumping, our analysis suggests that it is possible to control jumps even once the latch has been set.
+As well as showing how release rate should be chosen to facilitate optimal jumping, our analysis underscores the importance of the interaction between latch-release dynamics and the elastic deformation of the jumper for power amplification, thereby providing new insight into the post-latch control of jumping.

-Power amplification is an important strategy for generating fast motion in both the engineering and natural sciences: an archer stores energy slowly in the string of a bow that allows the arrow to fly faster when released than would have been the case if it had simply been thrown \cite{GalantisWoledge03}.
-Similarly, plants such as the Venus flytrap \cite{Forterre2005} and insects such as the family of `click' beetles \cite{BolminSocha21} are able to generate rapid motions or jumps by storing energy slowly in an effective spring that is released quickly when required.
+Power amplification is an important strategy for generating fast motion in both the engineering and natural sciences: an archer stores energy slowly in the string of a bow allowing the arrow to fly faster when released than would have been the case if it had simply been thrown \cite{GalantisWoledge03}.
+Similarly, plants such as the Venus flytrap \cite{Forterre2005} and insects such as the `click' beetle family \cite{BolminSocha21} are able to generate rapid motions by storing energy slowly in an effective spring that is released quickly when required.